ERASERHEAD - 1977

 Pressed into marriage out of propriety rather than love, Henry's horrible life gets worse.
 While Henry tries to make the best of a bad situation, his tiny apartment isn't big enough for two people and now there's a third with the baby.
 And I'm telling you, if you've never seen ERASERHEAD, this is the ugliest baby in cinema.
 The baby in IT'S ALIVE and BASKET CASE have nothing on the ERASERHEAD baby.
 And even if you've seen photos of the baby?
 That still doesn't carry off the sympathetic terror of this child as when you see it move, interact, and hear it cry.

-ERASERHEAD was David Lynch's first film and, due to budget constraints, took him five years to make.
+ERASERHEAD was David Lynch's first film and, due to budget constraints, it took him five years to make.

 As a big time Horror Thriller fan, I've known people who belong to a specific group of Horror fans.
 They like to go to Horror movies to NOT be scared.
 They like to brag that such and such scary movie didn't phase them: they were bored.